mroberts1/BOOTSTRA.386/manual/index.md

 Comdex isn't open to the public but that hasn't stopped it from becoming one of the largest events in Vegas.
 Wyse, Tandy, Olivetti, all have massive labyrinthian displays.
 We break up the team to start investigating.

-Gilda loops back up with me first: "DEC has a bunch of their new Rainbows on display.
+Kat loops back up with me first: "DEC has a bunch of their new Rainbows on display.
 Bad command or file name".
 That's a bit of shop talk.

 Let's back up for a second.
 In order to understand things you need to know a bit more about these computers.
 The terse language that you type while running the MS-DOS software can generate a variety of common errors.
 Here's the glossary: